axryap27/sentra/README.md

 ## How it works

-The extension uses a Go backend with AI-powered pattern matching to analyze your Python code.
+The extension uses a Go backend with AI-powered pattern matching to analyze your code.
 It looks at the code structure and content to find potential security vulnerabilities with confidence scoring.

 ## License